 Things To Avoid Using To Clean Diamond Rings

 PLEASE, do not use these things to clean your diamond ring!
+I’ve seen some pretty bad information out there when it comes to DIY care of diamonds.
 These solutions can be harmful to use on your coveted piece of jewelry.

 Do not clean jewelry with toothpaste either.
 Just like the baking soda mentioned above, it can scratch your jewelry.

 Sometimes, the vibrations of these ultrasonic cleaners can shake loose any stones.
 It is probably best to leave these to the professionals.

 When To Take Your Ring To Get Professionally Cleaned